asbl/miniworldmaker/source/docs/source/index.rst

 * `Greenfoot <https://www.greenfoot.org/)>`_

-Miniworldmaker is strongly inspired by the high-level abstraction approach to object orientation in Greenfoot.
-Miniworldmaker extends the approach with its own ideas.
+miniworldmaker is strongly inspired by the high-level abstraction approach to object orientation in Greenfoot. miniworldmaker extends the approach with its own ideas.

 * `Deepl <https://www.deepl.com/)>`_